Blunkn/phisherman/README.md

 ---
 - Recipient email address shows up on "Recipient Name" instead of "Recipient Address".
 Currently determining if this is an email thing or a skill issue from me.

+## Roadmap
+---
+- Extraction of actual email content in raw text, if any.

 ## Version Control
 ---
 v1.1 -